jhanxtreme/simple-box-js/README.md

 # simple-box-js

-A simple lightweight and responsive popup box.
+A simple lightweight and responsive popup box for your web application.
 This is still in beta version.
-There will be future upgrades to support multiple content like iframes, forms and etc. Currently it is only supported to images.
+There will be future upgrades and bug fixes if encountered.

 Demo http://jhanweb.com/projects/git/simple-box-js/demo.html